-Grants are open now.
-The current round of grant applications close on 30th April 2019.
+Grants will reopen on the 1st of August.
+The next round of grant applications will close on 30th October 2019.

 Priority will be given to applications which are considered the greatest benefit to enhancing the wellbeing of the Gordonvale, Cairns, Kuranda, Port Douglas & Mossman communities.

 To apply for a grant under the CC-FNQ scheme, complete the application in full.